Commissioning projects in criminal justice settings

 - find evaluated arts-based interventions in specific settings or places

-How do I commission a member?
+How do I commission an artist or organisation?